 Some experts also suggest adopting a daily study routine.
 Rajendra Khadav, Director of CrackCLAT Tutorials says, “I would suggest CLAT aspirants go for a routine study of 8-9 hours daily.
 However, the study hours may differ for different candidates.”
 The CrackCLAT Tutorials Director also suggests that aspirants of CLAT should work according to a study time-table and take gaps in between the study hours.
 He says, “Relaxing in between the study hours is essential as it helps your brain to memorize and revise the last round of study.”

-Prof. Raman also advices on how to make CLAT 2017 section-wise preparation.
+Prof. Raman also advises on how to make CLAT 2018 section-wise preparation.
 She opines, “For English, one should focus on grammar and vocabulary.
 For Maths, all elementary chapters such as Time and Distance, Time & Work, Profit & Loss etc., are important.
 For GK, both current affairs as well as static GK deserve attention.
-For Logical Reasoning, one should focus on critical reasoning and for Legal Aptitude; focus should be on legal reasoning problems.”
+For Logical Reasoning, one should focus on critical reasoning and for Legal Aptitude; the focus should be on legal reasoning problems.”

 Important books for CLAT section-wise preparation